Dan1aR/geometry_ir/main.md

              | 'arc' ID '-' ID 'on' 'circle' 'center' ID Opts?
              )

+> **Note:** String payloads in target statements (e.g. `target area ("Find area of ABC")`) are treated purely as annotations.
+Their text is not scanned for point identifiers and introduces no solver variables or residuals.

 Obj       := 'segment'      Pair Opts?
            | 'ray'          Pair Opts?
            | 'line'         Pair Opts?